 Top 10 Free Online Developer Tools You Should Bookmark in 2026

 Forget installing yet another VS Code extension.
-These 10 browser-based developer tools handle JSON formatting, regex testing, JWT debugging, and more — no signup, no server uploads.
+These 10 browser-based developer tools handle JSON formatting, regex testing, JWT debugging, and more — no signup, no server upload required for core functionality.

 How to Convert Video to GIF: The comprehensive Guide for Social Media